papatangosierra/serifu/README.md

     ===
 ```

-Note that without being enclosed in `===` markers, the `Afterword: My Apologies` line would be interpreted as a Text Line with a Source of `Afterword` and a Text of `My Apologies`, and the lines beginning with asterisks, like `* I am lazy.` would be interpreted as sound effects.
+Note that without being enclosed in `===` markers, the `Afterword: My Apologies` line would be interpreted as a Text Line with an Origin of `Afterword` and a Text of `My Apologies`, and the lines beginning with asterisks, like `* I am lazy.` would be interpreted as sound effects.
 However, within a Multi-line Text Block, other syntax is superceded until the block is ended with a `===` marker on a line by itself.

 The `*bold*`, `_italic_`, and `**bold italic**` formatting rules work in Multi-Line Text Blocks the same way they do in Text Lines.